-Louis Rufrano is a 24 year FDNY veteran.
+Louis Rufrano is a 27 year FDNY veteran.
 He was appointed a New York City firefighter in May of 1993 and worked for 4 years at Ladder 117 in Queens.
 He then transferred in May 1998 and became a charter member of Squad 288 (Special Operations Command).
 He was promoted to Lieutenant in June 2002 and worked first at Engine 290 and then Ladder 103 in East NY, Brooklyn from December 2002 through June 2008 which is consistently one of the busiest firehouses in the city.
 He is currently back working at Squad 288 as Lieutenant since 2009.
-In his 24 years with the Fire Department, he has participated in countless emergency and search operations.
+In his 27 years with the Fire Department, he has participated in countless emergency and search operations.
 He was among those who responded to the World Trade Center on Sept.
 11th and worked for many months after on rescue and recovery operations at the WTC site.
 He worked the night of Hurricane Sandy on October 29th, 2012 and many days after helping to rebuild.
+He has since retired in October 2019.

 Kevin Kubler is a retired New York City fireman.
 He was assigned to Engine 210 in Fort Green Brooklyn out of probie school.
 Worked for a short time in Ladder 16 on the upper East Side of Manhattan.
 He was a charter member of Squad Company 288 special operations command when they were formed in May of 1998.
 Responded first due to the Fathers Day Hardware store fire in June of 2001.
 Although he sustained injury including burns and a broken knee cap during the building explosion, he returned to work full duty and responded to the World Trade Center attacks on September 11, 2001.
 He worked for the next 11 months at the World Trade Center in the search, rescue and recovery that followed.
 He spent the rest of his career as the chauffer and senior man in the Squad until he retired in 2014.